-Here is a sample reach and frequency report for a 52-week branding campaign on Boston radio for a local credit union in Framingham, MA.
-The branding objective is to compel home buyers to believe that the advertiser has the lowest mortgages rates in the New England.
+Here is a sample reach and frequency report for a 52-week branding campaign on Boston radio for a local credit union.
+The branding objective is to compel homebuyers to believe that the advertiser has the lowest mortgages rates in New England.

-This report projects that if the credit union advertises on just three Boston radio stations, close to 88% of the target audience would be reached.
-Additionally, each perspective home buyer hearing the message would hear it an average of 13.7 times throughout the year.
+This report projects that if the credit union advertises on just three Boston radio stations, close to 87.6% of prospective home buyers would be reached.
+Additionally, each prospective home buyer hearing the message would hear it an average of 11.2 times throughout the year.

 This report demonstrates that by investing in the proposed campaign, the business owner will have created a strong foundation for successfully achieving their branding objective.

 Step 5: Create an Effective Radio Commercial for Boston Radio

 The number one job of any radio commercial on Boston radio is to break through and be heard.
 If it is not heard, then it can’t be remembered.
 If it is not remembered, then it can’t be acted upon.